DFS offers retrenched employees better severance deal following talks with union

 SINGAPORE: Retrenched DFS Group employees were offered better severance packages on Wednesday (Nov 6) following discussions with the Singapore Manual and Mercantile Workers’ Union (SMMWU).

 The retrenched workers will now receive one month's salary for each year of service, capped at 25 years, said a DFS Group spokesman in a statement.
-This is the standard for a unionised company.
+This is similar to what other unionised companies have offered here.

 According to affected employees who met with HR staff on Wednesday, payouts will be made at the end of November.